Frequently Asked Questions

 Everything is baked fresh for the week’s order.
 However with no added chemicals to enhance shelf life produce will not stay fresh for as long.
 They also state that in more humid temperatures keeping the produce in the bag over the weekend will likely cause the bread to degrade quicker.

-Unopened and stored correctly Golden Sheep recommend their coffee as fine to drink for up to 3 months after roasting.
-However, once opened they advice that you store it in a sealed container away from heat and moisture in a cool, dry, and dark place and aim to drink it within 6 weeks for the best flavor.
+Unopened and stored correctly Noni's Coffee are fine to drink for up to 3 months after roasting.
+However, once opened they advice that you store it in a sealed container away from heat and moisture in a cool, dry, and dark place and aim to drink it within 6 weeks for the best flavour.
 They suggest that you do not store your coffee in the fridge as moving fresh coffee into different temperature environments will cause condensation and damage.

 What do you mean by good husbandry within your core values?